-Protection of Intellectual property often goes un-noticed by the business owners.
-Very few business or start-up owners understand the importance of safeguarding their Intellectual Property in long run.
-It is therefore highly vital for a business owner or a startup owner or a creative person or an inventor to have clarity about the concepts of Trademark, Copyright and patents.
+Protection of Intellectual property often goes unnoticed by the business owners.
+Very few business or start-up owners understand the importance of safeguarding their Intellectual Property in the long run.
+It is therefore highly vital for a business owner or a startup owner or a creative person or an inventor to have clarity about the concepts of Trademark, Copyright, and patents.

 A trademark is a symbol, logo, design, word, phrase, color, sound or a combination of these which is used for the purpose of trading goods or providing services.
 It indicates the source of goods and services and distinguishes them from the goods and services of others.
 It provides exclusivity of rights to the use of a trademark in relation to the product or service.

 Scope of Trademark Protection: Indian trademarks are divided into 45 classes where classes 1 to 34 are for goods and classes 35 to 45 are for services.
 This categorization forms a hierarchy of which trademark belongs to which category.

 Separate registration applications have to be made for the registration of the name logo and slogan.

 A trademark owner can be an individual, business organization or any legal entity.
 The trademark registration is valid for 10 years which can be renewed further.
 You can find more details about the trademark registration cost.

 Benefits of Trademark registration: Registration of a trademark provides legal proof and public notice of the ownership.
 Registered trademarks use the ® symbol.
 A registered trademark retains the exclusivity of the associated goods or services in the market and prevents other competitors from using similar kinds of marks or texts in their branding.
 The registration of a trademark is for the brand establishment and trust inculcation in the minds of the customers.